phaag/nfdump/README.md

 ### Improvements
 - nfdump is now a multi-threaded program and uses parallel threads mainly for reading, writing and processing flows as well as for sorting.
-This may result in a 2 to 3 times faster flow processing, depending on the tasks.
-The speed improvement also heavily depends on the hardware (SSD/HD) and flow compression option.
+This may result in faster flow processing, depending on the tasks.
+The speedimprovement also heavily depends on the hardware (SSD/HD) and flow compression option.

 - For netflow v9 and IPFIX, nfdump now supports flexible length fields.
 This